 Requirements of scholarship recipients

-On successful application for a 2021 scholarship, recipients are required to fulfil the following over the two-and-a-half-year scholarship period:
+Recipients of a 2023 scholarship will be required to fulfil the following over the two-and-a-half-year scholarship period:

 - complete Upskill training as noted in signed agreement with the Department, within two years of commencing the scholarship